-Vegetarian Pasta Recipes : Pansotti di Rapallo with Walnut Sauce
+Vegetarian Pasta Recipes : Pansotti With Walnut Sauce

-This recipe is called Pansotti di Rapallo con Salsa di Noci, a delicious vegetarian stuffed pasta dish with spinach and walnuts.
+This recipe is called Pansotti di Rapallo con Salsa di Noci, a delicious vegetarian pasta dish stuffed with spinach and covered in walnut sauce.
 The literal translation is ‘Big Bellies of Rapallo with Walnut Sauce’.

 My parents came from two small fishing villages situated on either side of Genoa, a wonderful city situated on the Ligurian sea-coast, in northern Italy.